 \section{The emergence of mathematical statistics in France}

-In 1920, Borel, who occupied the chair of function theory asked the University of Paris to be transfered to the chair of Probability calculus and Mathematical physics.
-This happened at the precise moment when he decided to resign from the position of vice-director of the Ecole Normale Sup\'erieure, because, wrote Marbo in her memoirs (\cite{Marbo1967}), he could not bear any more the atmosphere of the school peopled with the shadows of all the young students fallen during the war (see \cite{Mazliak2009}).
+In 1920, Borel, who occupied the chair of function theory asked the University of Paris to be transferred to the chair of Probability Calculus and Mathematical Physics.
+This happened at the precise moment when he decided to resign from the position of vice-director of the Ecole Normale Sup\'erieure, because, wrote Marbo in her memoirs (\cite{Marbo1967}), he could not any longer face the ghosts of all the young students fallen during the war (see \cite{Mazliak2009}).
 We have already mentioned how Marbo commented on Borel's weariness about higher mathematics after the war.
-Several commentators take this assertion for granted and want to see Borel's desire for the aforementioned transfer as a proof of that fact, due to his ambivalent relationship towards probability theory as a mathematical theory.
-Nevertheless, in a letter to Volterra (\cite{MazliakTazzioli2009}, p. ), Borel told his Italian colleague that he had tried to convince Langevin to accept the position.
-If the latter had accepted, it would be interesting to understand what Borel would have asked concerning his own situation.
-But Langevin refused and Borel asked for the position which he also probably felt as a convenient place to develop the ideas on randomness about which we wrote in the previous section.
-Gispert (\cite{Gispert2009}) and Gispert and Leloup \cite{GispertLeloup2009} have observed that the discussion about Borel's transfer was the occasion of a new crisis between Borel and Lebesgue after their break in 1917, Borel having proposed that the faculty transform his former chair of theory of functions into a chair of theoretical physics and celestial physics.
-Lebesgue was upset because he saw this as a betrayal towards mathematics.
-He wrote : {\it Should M.Borel succeed, and he will, his lectures will attract physicists and if he attracts also mathematicians, they will be lost for mathematics}, illustrating the consideration he himself had for probability as a part of mathematics.
+Several commentators take this assertion for granted and want to see Borel's desire for transfer as a proof of this lack of interest, due to his ambivalent relationship towards probability as a mathematical theory.
+Nevertheless, in a letter to Volterra (\cite{MazliakTazzioli2009}, p.138 ), Borel told his Italian colleague that he had tried to convince Langevin to accept the position.
+Had the latter accepted, it would be interesting to understand what Borel would have done concerning his own situation.
+But Langevin had refused and Borel asked for the position which he also probably felt as a convenient place to develop his ideas on randomness.
+Gispert (\cite{Gispert2009}) and Gispert and Leloup \cite{GispertLeloup2009} have observed that the discussion about Borel's transfer was the occasion of a new crisis between Borel and Lebesgue after their break in 1917, Borel having proposed the transformation of his chair of theory of functions into a chair of theoretical and celestial physics.
+Lebesgue was upset because he saw this as a betrayal of mathematics.
+He wrote : {\it Should M.Borel succeed - and he will - his lectures will attract physicists and if he attracts also mathematicians, they will be lost for mathematics}, illustrating the poor opinion he himself had of probability.

-Borel was intent in doing all that was possible to improve the level of knowledge of the mathematics of randomness in France.
-A trace of these efforts can be found in the introduction to a small textbook on probability he wrote with his former student Deltheil (\cite{BorelDeltheil1924}).
+Borel was intent in doing all that was possible to improve the diffusion of the mathematics of randomness in France.
+A trace of these efforts can be found in the introduction to the small textbook he wrote with Deltheil (\cite{BorelDeltheil1924}).

 \begin{quote} It is only for reasons of tradition, shall we say of routine, that the elements of probability calculus are not present in the syllabus of secondary schools, where they could with benefit replace many of the remaining subjects, which are still there only because no one thought of getting rid of them\footnote{C'est uniquement pour des raisons de tradition - l'on n'ose \'ecrire de routine - que les \'el\'ements du calcul des probabilit\'es ne figurent pas au programme de l'enseignement secondaire, o\`u ils remplaceraient avantageusement bien des mati\`eres qui y subsistent pour le seul motif que personne ne se donne la peine de les supprimer.}. \end{quote}\rm